nlanson/RawDL/README.md

 # RawDL💮

-RawDL is a node utility to schedule and download seasonal anime series.
+This package allows for easy scheduled seasonal anime download and subsequent upload.